oriuminc/vagrant-ariadne/README.md

 infrastructure as closely as possible, using cookbooks and roles that can easily be used to deploy an actual cluster.

-Tested on Mac OSX Snow Leopard & Lion (should work on Linux).
+Tested on Mac OSX Snow Leopard & Lion and Ubuntu 12.04 (should work on other flavours of Linux).

 How It Works
 ------------